YiJingLin/DLCV2019-hw4/README.md

 > [`scikit-video`](http://www.scikit-video.org/stable/): 1.1.11
 > [The Python Standard Library](https://docs.python.org/3/library/)

-You are also allowed to use any libraries for video I/O.

 Note that using packages with different versions will very likely lead to compatibility issues, so make sure that you install the correct version if one is specified above.
 E-mail or ask the TAs first if you want to import other packages.

 ### Remarks